How many times have you heard the term “unprecedented times” in the last few months?

 9. Take Breaks

 Short and frequent breaks are lifesavers!
 Make a cup of coffee, call a friend, go for a walk, do some yoga, cook some food, make a playlist.
 Just take a break.
-A regular break from your work will keep you energized and allow you time to do some of your favourite things.
+A regular break from your work will keep you energized and allow you time to do some of your favorite things.

 If you’re worried that breaks may get you off-track, you may be surprised to know that short breaks allow you to focus more when you return to your work.
 Breaks help you get any stored up energy out of your system and return with a clear mind.